-How Leslie Grace Stopped Trying To Fit In & Set Her Curls Free
+In The Heights Already Has A Breakout Star — & Her Curls Are Everything

+Dominican-American singer-songwriter Leslie Grace has already made her mark on the music industry, and now she's ready to make her debut on the big screen.
+This summer, Grace will play Nina in the much-anticipated screen adaptation of Tony-award winning musical In The Heights — and based on the trailer alone, she's set to make a major impression.

-Dominican-American singer Leslie Grace is making a big impression in the music industry.
-A perfect example: The music video for her Spanish-language hit "Díganle" garnered over 20 million views on YouTube.
-But as an up-and-coming celebrity, she also influences how her followers interpret beauty.
-As she makes her way to becoming a household name, the singer isn't letting go of what makes her unique — and that includes her hair.
-Ahead, Grace shares how she shut out the industry pressure to look a certain way and learned to be comfortable with who she is, whether it's in curls or pin-straight hair.
+As she makes her way to becoming a household name, Grace isn't letting go of what makes her unique — including her glorious hair.
+Ahead, she shares how she shut down the industry pressures to look a certain way and learned to be comfortable with who she is, whether she's wearing her hair in natural curls, waist-length braids, or smooth waves.
 This interview has been edited for length and clarity.

 Advertisement